Here’s a list of some of the most important lessons (and plenty of not-so-important lessons) that we’ve learned while travelling this amazing country!

 13 EVERYONE LOVES CATS MORE THAN ME

 While I wouldn’t call myself a cat person, I do like them.
 But in Turkey, and especially in Istanbul, people take it to a whooole new level.
-Cats hang out in cafes and no one will disturb them for almost any reason, people buy them food, and to walk by a cat without petting it is a bit heartless (the Turkish word for ‘petting’ is actually the word for love).
+Cats hang out in cafes and no one will disturb them for almost any reason, people buy them food, and to walk by a cat without petting it is a bit heartless (the Turkish word ‘to pet’ is actually the same verb as ‘to love’).
 People will even go out and buy medication for the street cats!
 There was a park where great herds of cats usually roamed, and a sign was put up letting people know that the cats were taking eye medication for the next week so please don’t give them any other medication!

 14 GARBAGE SUCKS